-Materials: Brass parts and rod.
+Materials: Brass base & parts.
 Polyester is used as a base for the lace or cauliflower coral (pocillopora damicornis).
-2 Bakelite sockets, one in the brown fabric lampshade, one behind the coral in a brass tube.
+Curved square brass rod.
+2 Bakelite sockets.
+An E27 socket in the brown oval fabric lampshade.
+An E14 socket behind the coral in a brass tube.

 Height: 55 cm / 21.65”

 Width: 38 cm / 14.96”